-We also note in the statement of Theorem~\ref{thm:RegretCapVioAlgo4} that the allocation $\x_t$ is a solution to the corresponding certainty equivalent problem at each step.
-That is, if user $t$ is of type $k \in [K]$, then the allocation $\x_t = \z_k^*$ as in the case of the allocation-based analogue of Algorithm~\ref{alg:AlgoProbKnownDiscrete} presented in Section~\ref{subsubsec:adaptiveExEq}, where $\z_k^*$ is a solution to the certainty equivalent problem $CE(\d_t)$.
-Observe that such an allocation corresponds to one of the optimal consumption vectors for each arriving user given the price $\p^t$, which is the dual price of that certainty equivalent problem.
-Furthermore, in some special cases, e.g., the counter-example in the proof of Theorem~\ref{thm:lbStatic} where users only have utility for one good, there is only one optimal consumption vector, characterized by the solution of the certainty equivalent problem, for each user for any price vector $\p^t>\0$.
-Given this observation and noting that the utility accrued by a user remains the same at all optimal consumption vectors given a price $\p^t$, focusing on the optimal solution to the corresponding certainty equivalent problem is without loss of generality.
-Our purpose for doing so is that it guarantees that the expected consumption at each step is equal to the average remaining good capacity, i.e., $\mathbb{E}[\x_t] = \d_t$ for all $t \leq \tau$, which we require to analyse the constraint violation in the proof of Theorem~\ref{thm:RegretCapVioAlgo4}.
+We also note in the statement of Theorem~\ref{thm:RegretCapVioAlgo4} that the allocation $\x_t$ is a solution to the associated certainty equivalent problem at each step.
+That is, if user $t$ is of type $k$, then the allocation $\x_t = \z_k^*$ for the allocation-based analogue of Algorithm~\ref{alg:AlgoProbKnownDiscrete} presented in Section~\ref{subsubsec:adaptiveExEq}, where $\z_k^*$ is a solution to the certainty equivalent problem $CE(\d_t)$.
+Observe that such an allocation corresponds to one of the optimal consumption vectors for each user given the price $\p^t$, which is the dual price of that certainty equivalent problem.
+Further, in some special cases, e.g., the counter-example in the proof of Theorem~\ref{thm:lbStatic} where users only have utility for one good, there is only one optimal consumption vector, characterized by the solution of the certainty equivalent problem, for each user for any price $\p^t>\0$.
+Given this observation and noting that the utility of a user remains the same at all optimal consumption vectors given a price $\p^t$, focusing on the optimal solution to the corresponding certainty equivalent problem is without loss of generality.
+Our purpose of doing so is that it guarantees that the expected consumption at each step is equal to the average remaining good capacity, i.e., $\mathbb{E}[\x_t] = \d_t$ for all $t \leq \tau$, which we require to bound the constraint violation of Algorithm~\ref{alg:AlgoProbKnownDiscrete}.